learn-co-curriculum/react-hooks-what-is-react/README.md

   required dependency code, and packages it all up in a single, transferable bundle
-- Built in linting and code analysis functionality using [**ESLint**][eslint] to help improve our code; reinforce best practices; and catch common mistakes.
+- Built in linting and code analysis functionality using [**ESLint**][eslint] to help improve our code, reinforce best practices and catch common mistakes.

 React is actively maintained by Facebook, and new features are added regularly!
-Their [docs](https://reactjs.org/) are well-written and translated into many languages.
-Once you have a good grasp on React, you will have the ability to create cutting-edge web applications and sites.
-Knowing React also opens doors to similar frameworks, such as React Native for building mobile apps.
+The [React docs](https://reactjs.org/) are well-written and translated into many languages.
+Once you have a good grasp of React, you will have the ability to create cutting-edge web applications and sites.
+Knowing how to use React also opens doors to similar frameworks, such as React Native for building mobile apps.

 ## Conclusion

-You can imagine a framework is like a car — while it is interesting and useful to know how the engine works or how to fix a transmission, it isn't necessary for using the car to get where you want to go.
+You can imagine a framework is like a car — while it is interesting and useful to know how the engine works or how to fix a transmission, that knowledge isn't necessary for using the car to get where you want to go.
 What is necessary is that you understand how to use the pedals, turn the wheel and change gears.